Nickey line: Preservation

 The line becomes easier to follow a few hundred yards further on, since this part of the line was open until 1979.
-From here the line crosses largely open country, roughly parallel with the main Redbourn road.
+From here, the line crosses largely open country, roughly parallel with the main Redbourn road.
 Most bridges are still intact and have been maintained as part of the cycle route.
-The modern Redbourn Bypass, built in the 1980s, cuts across the route several times and there are no separate bridges.
+The modern Redbourn by-pass, built in the 1980s, cuts across the route several times and there are no separate bridges.
 The wrought iron bridge carrying the line across the A5 at Redbourn remains intact.
 This bridge is of a type identical to those originally crossing the Bulbourne and the canal at Boxmoor.
-There was once a railway station at Redbourn just beyond this point but very little evidence of this remains – the site is marked with an information board today.
+There was once a railway station at Redbourn, just beyond this point, but very little evidence of this remains; the site is marked with an information board today.
 The route then crosses more open countryside, including fields belonging to the Rothamsted Experimental Station, to Harpenden, where it crosses over the main London road on a brick arch bridge, to connect with the Midland Main Line.
 The course of the original connection towards Luton is also discernible.